 Bayard Wootten was a single mother in 1904 when she borrowed a camera and started taking and selling pictures to support her family.

 By the end of her life, she had made more than a million images and had gained a reputation as a true pioneer.

-From March 27 through November 4, the exhibition “‘The joy is in the going’: Bayard Wootten Photographs North Carolina and the South” will be on view in Wilson Library at the University of North Carolina at Chapel Hill University Libraries.
+November 4, 2018 March 13, 2019, the exhibition “‘The joy is in the going’: Bayard Wootten Photographs North Carolina and the South” will be on view in Wilson Library at the University of North Carolina at Chapel Hill University Libraries.
 It features twenty-one inkjet prints of Wootten photographs, made by scanning Wootten’s original negatives.

 It also celebrates the University of North Carolina Press’s reprint edition of “Light and Air: The Photography of Bayard Wootten.”
 Former University Libraries photographic archivist Jerry Cotten published the award-winning book in 1998.
 The new edition features a foreword by current photographic archivist Stephen Fletcher.

 In addition to being one of North Carolina’s most prolific early photographers, Wootten (1875-1959) achieved a number of significant firsts, according to a 2018 New York Times profile that draws on Cotten’s book.
 After moving to Camp Glenn in Morehead City, she was made “Chief of Publicity,” and became the first woman in the North Carolina National Guard.
 She may also have been the first woman to take an aerial photograph in America.

 Wootten supported herself as a commercial photographer at a time when very few women were either photographers or business owners.
 From 1928 until she retired in 1954, she operated studios in both Chapel Hill and New Bern, North Carolina.

 Wootten is especially known for her “folk study” portraits, including photographs depicting the daily lives of both African-Americans and Caucasian-Americans in rural areas of North Carolina.